yairm210/Unciv/docs/Modders/Images-and-Audio.md

 The textures in the EmojiIcons subfolder and some others are mapped into the font at specific codepoints.
 They are used by the game, can be used in any text of a mod, and can be overridden by mod textures.
 Additionally, some code points are normally provided by the chosen system font, but have EmojiIcons names that will override the font glyph if a mod supplies them (marked 'optional' in the table below).
+Note textures provided for such codepoints *do* respect aspect ratio, they do *not* need to be square like many built-in icons are!

 | Symbol | Codepoint | Unicode name                       | Texture path                | Optional |
 |:------:|:---------:|:-----------------------------------|:----------------------------|:--------:|